Savith-02/parkside-gateways-reservations-system/README.md

 ## Features

-### User Authentication
+#### User Authentication
 - Users can sign up for an account or log in using their credentials.
 - Only logged-in users are given access to all features.

-### Reservation Management
+#### Reservation Management
 - Users can view available Circuit Bungalows and Campsites of a selected Park.
 - They can make reservations for specific dates and locations.
 - The system provides confirmation and booking details upon successful reservation.

 ### Dashboard
 - Users have access to a dashboard displaying their reservation history.
-- The dashboard provides an overview of past and upcoming reservations.
+- The functionality to browse booking options, change settings and view notifications has not been implemented.

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-- Backend: PHP
+- **Backend:** PHP
-- Database: MySQL
+- **Database:** MySQL

+No framework was used in building this project.

 ## Setup Instructions

-1. Clone the repository to your local machine.
-2. Install dependencies using npm install.
-3. Set up MongoDB database and configure connection settings in the .env file.
+1. **Database Configuration:**
+   - Open the `Model/Dbh.php` file in your code editor.
+   - Replace the database URL, username, password, and database name with your own database credentials.
+   - Ensure that your database server is running.

+2. **Database Setup:**
+   - Create the necessary tables in your database.

+3. **Deploy the Application:**
+   - Upload the project files to your web server or hosting provider using FTP or any other method of your choice.
+   - Ensure that the files are placed in the appropriate directory accessible by your web server.

-4. Run the application using npm start.
+4. **Access the Site:**
-5. Access the application via the provided URL.
+   - Once the files are deployed, open a web browser and navigate to the URL where you deployed the application.
+   - If everything is set up correctly, you should see the homepage of the site.
+   -
 ## File Structure

 - `app.js`: Main entry point of the application.